RyanDaDeng/laravel-google-recaptcha-v3/README.md

 You can also directly use registered service by calling the following method.
 - setAction() is optional only if you want to verify if the action is matched.
 - verifyResponse() which accepts the token value from your form.
-This return Google reCAPTCHA Response object.
+This returns Google reCAPTCHA Response object.

 ``` php
    GoogleReCaptchaV3::setAction($action)->verifyResponse($value,$ip = null);